UtkarshTheDev/TweeterLens/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

-## 🔑 Getting Your Social Data API Key

-> **⚠️ CURRENTLY NOT WORKING:** Due to X/Twitter's restrictions on data access, SocialData.tools can no longer fetch X/Twitter posts, making TweeterLens non-functional regardless of API key configuration.

-~~TweeterLens uses the Social Data API to fetch Twitter data.
-Here's how to get your API key:~~

-~~1.
-Visit [SocialData.tools](https://socialdata.tools) and sign up for a free account~~ ~~2.
-Navigate to **Dashboard → API Keys**~~
-~~3.
-Copy your API key~~
-~~4.
-Paste it in the API key input field in the TweeterLens app~~

-### Important Notes About API Credits

-- **Free tier**: The Social Data API provides a limited number of free credits
-- **Credit calculation**: The API provides 1000 tweets for $0.20
-- **For accounts with 250+ tweets**: You may need additional credits.
-Contact SocialData.tools support and request additional credits based on your tweet count
-- **Request formula**: Request `(Your total tweets ÷ 1000) × $0.20` in credits
-- **Best for small creators**: TweeterLens works best for accounts with 250-1000 tweets.
-For larger accounts, consider using Twitter Analytics if you can't get additional credits

-## 📝 Usage Tips

-1. **Enter a Twitter username** in the search box
-2. **Configure your API key** if prompted
-3. **Explore the analytics dashboard** with various metrics and visualizations
-4. **Share insights** by copying or downloading the visualizations
-5. **Switch between years** to analyze posting patterns over time

-## 🔄 Caching Behavior

-TweeterLens implements smart caching to minimize API calls:

-- Twitter profiles are cached for 8 hours
-- Tweets are cached for 8 hours
-- Tweet stats are cached for 8 hours
-- The app will show cached data when available and only fetch fresh data when necessary

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.